 Even the President’s daughter is not immune.
 When Ivanka Trump posted a photo of herself in front of the Taj Mahal during the Trump family’s visit to India, there was speculation as to whether the image had been edited to make her waist appear slimmer.

 Not everyone is OK with heavily-edited Instagram images.
-Influencers and bloggers are starting to call out the excessive photoshopping and careful curation of images talking about Instagram vs. reality using #instagramvsreality.
-There are already over 100,000 posts using this hashtag, with an alternative reality vs Instagram hashtag (#realityvsinstagram) also filled to the brim with similar content.
+Influencers and bloggers are starting to call out the excessive photoshopping and careful curation of images talking about Instagram vs. reality using #instagramvsrealife.
+There are already over 200,000 posts using this hashtag, with an alternative reality vs Instagram hashtag (#realityvsinstagram) also filled to the brim with similar content.

 Natalia Taylor took it a step further when she recently staged an entire trip to Bali in an Ikea store.
 Her aim was to highlight that we should not believe everything we see on social media.
 “Sometimes people want to lie about who they are,” she explained.
 “Don’t trust everything you see on the internet!”